TLINDEN/twenty4/README.md

 "grundgesetz\n".
 The resulting byte stream is used as the source for S-Boxes.

-The following version of the german consitution is used:
+The following version of the german constitution is used:

 Basic Law for the Federal Republic of Germany in the revised version published in the Federal Law Gazette Part III, classification number